munificent/craftinginterpreters/book/resolving-and-binding.md

 ## Interpreting Resolved Variables

-We have a complete variable resolver.
-What does it actually do?
-It looks at every mention of a variable in the user's program.
-For each one, the resolver tracks down the declaration that variable refers to.
-Then it counts the number of scopes between the use of the variable and its declaration.
+Let's see what what our resolver is good for.
+Each time it visits a variable, it tells the interpreter how many scopes there are between the current scope and the scope where the variable is defined.
 At runtime, this corresponds exactly to the number of *environments* between the current one and the enclosing one where interpreter can find the variable's value.
 The resolver hands that number to the interpreter by calling this:

 ^code resolve

-We want to store the resolution information somewhere so we can use it when the variable use is later executed, but where?
-One obvious place is on the variable expression or assignment expression itself -- right in the syntax tree nodes.
+We want to store the resolution information somewhere so we can use it when the variable or assignment expression is later executed, but where?
+One obvious place is right in the syntax tree node itself.
 That's a fine approach, and that's where many compilers store the results of analyses like this.

 We could do that, but it would require mucking around with our syntax tree generator.
 Instead, we'll take another common approach and store it off to the
 <span name="side">side</span> in a map that associates each syntax tree node
-with its resolved data.
+with its resolved data:

 <aside name="side">

-I *think* I've heard this map called a "side table" since it's a tabular data structure that stores data off to the side of the main objects it relates to.
-But whenever I Google the literature to find more usages of the term, I just get pages about furniture.
+I *think* I've heard this map called a "side table" since it's a tabular data structure that stores data separately from the objects it relates to.
+But whenever I try to Google for more usages of the term, I get pages about furniture.

 </aside>

-The data lives in a new field on the Interpreter class:

 ^code locals-field (1 before, 2 after)

-You might think we'd need some sort of <span name="discard">nested</span> tree structure to keep track of each use of a variable and avoid getting confused when there are multiple expressions that reference the same variable.
-But each variable expression node is its own Java object with its own unique identity.
-A single monolithic map won't have any trouble keeping them separated.
+You might think we'd need some sort of <span name="discard">nested</span> tree structure to avoid getting confused when there are multiple expressions that reference the same variable, but each expression node is its own Java object with its own unique identity.
+A single monolithic map doesn't have any trouble keeping them separated.

 <aside name="discard">

-A nice benefit of storing this data outside of the syntax tree is that it makes it easy to *discard* it.
-In an IDE or interactive editor, you often incrementally reparse and re-resolve parts of the user's program.
-It may be hard to find all of the bits of state that needs to be recalculated when it's hiding in the foliage of the syntax tree nodes themselves.
-If you store it all in a separate map, you can simply clear that one object.
+Interactive tools like IDEs often incrementally reparse and re-resolve parts of the user's program.
+It may be hard to find all of the bits of state that need recalculating when they're hiding in the foliage of the syntax tree.
+A benefit of storing this data outside of the nodes is that it makes it easy to *discard* it -- simply clear the map.

 </aside>